M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 <GDI Node>
 ````

-If the issue is **out of NHD's scope**, a brief explanation of this decision should be provided.
-You can use the following template to send an email (by Node GDI email address) or a message through the node's designated system to notify the VHD.
+If the issue is **out of NHD's scope**, send a brief explanation of this decision to the VHD.
+Use the following template to draft your email (sent via the Node GDI email address) or to communicate through the node's designated system.
+Adjust the template content as needed for your specific case.
 ````
 Subject: Notification of Ticket Status: <VHD's ticket ID> - Out of Scope for <GDI Node Helpdesk>
 ````